 To play you need to collect your talisman card, or alternatively you can use your Magic Band.
 After each successful mission you will receive a treasure finder card.
 You can take as long as you want with each mission and start and stop throughout the day which is a bonus.

 A Pirate’s Adventure is a great way to see all of Adventureland.
-I don’t know about you, but we walk into Adventureland, use our Fastpasses for Pirates of the Caribbean, stop for a Dole Whip Float and ride Aladdin’s Carpet if the standby queue isn’t very long, but that’s about it.
+I don’t know about you, but we walk into Adventureland for Pirates of the Caribbean, stop for a Dole Whip Float and ride Aladdin’s Carpet if the standby queue isn’t very long, but that’s about it.

 Seeking out the interactive decorations in Adventureland is amazing when you play A Pirate’s Adventure, as before we didn’t really notice them, let alone know they were part of an interactive game.

-All of these Disney World games are free to play, and are a great distraction from the rides, parades and shows when you’re looking to see more of the parks without rushing from one ride to the next.
+All of these Disney games for kids and adults alike are free to play, and are a great distraction from the rides, parades and shows when you’re looking to see more of the parks without rushing from one ride to the next.